Shop with a wall of handmade leather shoes in a bright rainbow of color.

 Casablanca to Marrakech

 We’ll start this marvelous adventure by flying in to legendary Casablanca.
 The next day we’ll visit the fabulous Hassan II Mosque, at seaside Casablanca.
 The mosque has exquisite mosaics inside and out.
-We’ll have a specialized guide for our mosque visit and she’ll explain the mosque’s amazing statistics and its special features.
+Here we’ll have a specialized guide and she’ll explain the mosque’s amazing statistics and its special features.

 Next, we’ll hop in our Sprinter and drive south to fabled and friendly Marrakesh.
 Even today Marrakech manages to feel exotic and other-worldly, especially in the old fortified city area, called the medina, a densely packed, walled medieval city.